 - [RELIABLE MULTI-SEASON GEAR] These versatile companions are your go-to for trekking, fishing, and yard chores.
 Each package includes one pair of carefully boxed boots, backed by our dedicated customer support for total peace of mind.

-- Full-grain leather and 900 denier nylon
+- Full-grain leather and nylon

 The Ultimate Buying Guide: Choosing Your Mountain Hunting Boots